Useurmind/jekyll-now/_drafts/FluxInTypescriptWithRx.md

 In this article I want to show my thoughts on how to implement a simple flux framework for TypeScript apps based on Rx.

-I will give you an overview of what flux is, how Facebook implements it in their examples and how we can do better with the help of the TypeScript compiler.
+I will give you an overview of what flux is, how common frameworks are implemented and how we can implement a framework based on Rx that takes advantage of the TypeScript intellisense and compiler.

 Flux
 ----